 and meet with the Board of Directors.
 We recommend you talk to the Unit

 Leader or a senior member before filling out the application.

 BAMRU is a resource of the San Mateo Sheriff's Office.
 Joining BAMRU entails

 joining the Sheriff's Volunteer Forces.
 After being accepted to BAMRU, you

-will have about 60 days to complete and submit a detailed, lengthy,
+will have to complete and submit a detailed, lengthy,

 time-consuming and intrusive Sheriff's background check form.
 Should the

 Sheriff's Office in its sole judgement determine that your background is

 unsuitable, you will not be able to be a part of BAMRU.
 Background issues of

 particular concern include a felony conviction, restraining order, or